jerbzz/pi-eco-indicator/README.md

 # Hardware needed

 - Pimoroni Blinkt!, https://shop.pimoroni.com/products/blinkt
-- A Raspberry Pi of any flavour, as long as you can connect the Blinkt! to it.
+- A Raspberry Pi of any flavour, as long as you can connect the Blinkt! to it, and it can connect to the internet.
 This has been tested on a Pi Zero W and a Pi 3B+.

 # Software needed